doconce/doconce_tests/testr/testdoc.md

 #### Remarks

-Some final closing remarks, e.g., summarizing the main findings and their implications in other problems can be made.
+Some final closing remarks, e.g. summarizing the main findings and their implications in other problems can be made.
 These remarks will appear at the end of the typeset exercise.